 OHSU Doernbecher Children’s Hospital is a national leader in diagnosing and treating children’s heart conditions, from the common to the complex.
-We offer services and programs you won’t find anywhere else between Seattle and San Francisco.
+We offer services you won’t find anywhere else between Seattle and San Francisco, including a cardiac ICU.

 - World-class heart specialists who work in teams and around the clock.

 - Innovative treatments for even the most complex heart conditions.

 - State-of-the-art technology, including 3D imaging and home monitoring.

 - A dedicated cardiac intensive care team in our PICU.

 - Highly skilled surgeons who specialize in treating congenital heart disease.

 - Expert care at every step for women expecting a baby with a heart condition.

 - An ECMO (heart and lung support in the intensive care unit) Center of Excellence.